top of page

 FREQUENTLY ASKED QUESTIONS (FAQ)

 Joining Delta Phi Lambda® is an incredibly rewarding and lasting experience that will be a defining part of your college life and after graduation endeavors.
-Joining this sisterhood is a partnership, and while the sorority will give members access to leadership opportunities and growth resources, members will be asked to give back and support the sorority as a whole.
+Joining this Sisterhood is a partnership, and while the Sorority will give members access to leadership opportunities and growth resources, members will be asked to give back and support the Sorority as a whole.

 Jump to a section: Recruitment, New Member Education, General Membership, Common Greek Terminology